Moshe Katsav: Release

 On 18 December 2016, the parole board granted Katsav early release, announcing that he had expressed regret for his actions before it, even though he had failed to do so publicly.
-The parole board delayed his release for a week to allow prosecutors to consider whether to appeal.
+The parole board delayed his release for a week, allowing prosecutors to consider whether to appeal.
 On 21 December 2016, Katsav was released from prison after the State Attorney decided not to appeal the Parole Board's decision for early release.

 Katsav served a total of 5 years and 15 days of his 7-year sentence.
 The Prisoner Rehabilitation Authority imposed parole restrictions to be followed for the remainder of his 7-year sentence.
 Under the terms of his parole, he was prohibited from making any statements to the media or leaving the country.
 He was required to attend rehabilitation and visit a psychologist once a week, attend daily Torah study sessions, and remain at his home under a curfew from 10 PM to 6 AM.
 He was also forbidden from discussing or defaming his victims or holding any position where women are his subordinates.

 In August 2017, President Reuven Rivlin rejected an appeal from Katsav to cancel the conditions of his parole.
 A parole board rejected a request to lift his nighttime curfew in November 2017.
 In April 2018, the Lod District Court rejected an appeal to cancel his nighttime curfew.